St Nicholas Hospital, Newcastle upon Tyne: Early history

-As Newcastle upon Tyne did not have a hospital for mentally ill patients of its own, a new asylum was proposed in Coxlodge, where a 50 acre farmstead known as Dodd's Farm was purchased.
+As Newcastle upon Tyne did not have a hospital of its own for mentally ill patients, a new asylum was proposed in Coxlodge, where a 50 acre farmstead known as Dodd's Farm was purchased.
 In 1864 initial plans were drawn up, and William Lambie Moffatt was appointed architect.
 The facility opened as Newcastle upon Tyne Borough Lunatic Asylum in July 1869 and became the Newcastle upon Tyne City Lunatic Asylum in 1882.
 Some of the first patients were transferred from Bensham Asylum as Durham County Magistrates had refused to renew the contract of that facility.

 In 1884 permission was granted to extend the hospital, and the East and West Pavilions were completed in 1887.
 These allowed an additional 80 patients to be admitted.
-The asylum steadily grew, with more buildings were erected.
+The asylum steadily grew, with more buildings erected.
 During the First World War the patients were evacuated and the hospital became Northumberland No. 1 War Hospital for wounded soldiers, who were brought there by train.
-The facility reverted to serving as an asylum again in 1921.
+The facility reverted to an asylum in 1921.
 In 1948 the National Health Service took over the hospital and changed the name to St Nicholas Hospital.

 A new admissions unit called the Collingwood Clinic was opened in 1956.
-The site of the former Collingwood Clinic is now used by Gosforth Community Fire Station and Virgin Money.
+The site of the former Collingwood Clinic was sold in the 1990s and is now used by Virgin Money.
+Part of the original asylum was sold in the late 1990s and converted into housing, now known as Lanesborough Court.

 In 1986 a church that had been located within the hospital grounds burned down.
 The area used by the church is now occupied by the 1994-built Ashgrove Nursing Home.